 Senior Vice President and Chief Executive Officer for Keck Medicine of USC

 Thomas E. Jackiewicz serves as senior vice president and chief executive officer for Keck Medicine of USC.
-He is responsible for oversight of the university’s clinical activities at Keck Hospital of USC, USC Norris Cancer Hospital, USC Verdugo Hills Hospital, and more than 40 affiliated clinics throughout Southern California and the USC Care Medical Group, the physician practice.
+He is responsible for oversight of the university’s clinical activities at Keck Hospital of USC, USC Norris Cancer Hospital, USC Verdugo Hills Hospital, and more than 40 affiliated clinics throughout Southern California, and the USC Care Medical Group, the physicians practice.

 Among his duties, Jackiewicz is responsible for the overall medical enterprise strategic plan, business development, information technology systems and electronic records for the clinical operations, and also manages long-term growth of the clinical entities.
 He oversees acquisition and merger opportunities to expand the health system’s breadth and scope, and is driving development of affiliations and partnerships in key referral areas.